Ez az első poszt itt a blogomon magyarul. Egy-két régebbi, eredetileg angolul írt írást majd le fogok fordítani. 🙂

 First you should learn a bit on the history of the place: how it was inhabited by Swabian winemakers for centuries, how it became a popular and elegant settling spot in the 19th century and how it became home of entertainment in the wake of the 20th century: skiing, fancy restaurants, feasts, nice parks.
 And how it became the headquarter of the Gestapo after the occupation of Hungary in 14th March 1944.

 I deeply believe that humankind needs healing from all the past trauma, and if anyone feels a calling to help in this, that MATTERS.
-The events of 1944 had been turning around in my mind very often and I felt that I should do something.
-Once I lighted a candle in the memory of all the people who suffered those times.
+The events of 1944 had been turning around in my mind often and I felt that I should do something.
+Once I lighted a candle in the memory of all the people who suffered.
 Then an idea came to me: I should visit the places myself, kind of contact with the past on the spot.

 It took months until I felt the right time is nearing and I organized the excursion meticulously.
-I created a map with notes.
+I created a map with notes on each ex-hotel that the Nazis used.
 Here:

 I planned to go very early in the morning when the city is asleep, but due to summer it’s already daylight.
 I choose a Sunday, it was 3rd of July.
 I prepared with tiny dried roses which I wanted to place at the affected locations.
 Let me show you my journey in pictures.